Mexican Hat Spider

 Although this species is currently placed under the genus Philoponella, the female copulatory organ is closer to those shown in the genus Uloborus, the genus in which it was originally placed by Thorell.
 However, unlike typical Uloborus, its tibiae I do not have fringes of long setae.

-Length | ♀ 4 mm; ♂ unknown |
+Length | ♀ 4 mm; ♂ unknown. |

 Habitat | Shrubs in open and sunny areas. |